Soldier martyred, two terrorists killed in North Waziristan

 RAWALPINDI: A soldier of Pakistan Army was martyred as terrorists opened fire on a military post in Ghariom area in North Waziristan tribal district on Monday.

-Meanwhile, the security forces conducted an area clearance operation in the Zangutai area on the reported presence of terrorists.
-During an intense exchange of fire, two terrorists were killed.
+Meanwhile, the security forces conducted area clearance operation in Zangutai area on reported presence of terrorists.
+During intense exchange of fire, two terrorists were killed.
 In exchange of fire, an officer and a soldier got injured.
 The killed terrorists remained actively involved in fire raids and IED explosions against security forces.